EliasOenal/verity/doc/cciEncryption.md

 4) Any number of further key distribution slots
 5) MAC-verifiable encrypted payload

+All subfields except the MAC-verifiable encrypted payload are optional, however only certain combinations of subfields are allowed.
+Those allowed combinations define four different kinds of encrypted Cubes, which are however indifferentiable before decryption.
+The receiver must infer which kind of Cube it is handling from context (see [Decryption](#decryption) below).

+In the end, the recipient's goal is to decrypt the encrypted payload contained within the ENCRYPTED field.
+This data contains compiled CCI fields which can be expanded upon decryption.

+## CCI encryption Cube types
+These are the different kinds of encrypted Cubes featuring the following unmarked ENCRYPTED sub-fields, listed from the most basic one (containing the least amount of subfields) to the most sophisticated one (containing all of the subfields described above):

 ### Continuation Cubes
 1) MAC-verifiable encrypted payload

+### Start-of-Veritum Cubes (assuming pre-shared secret)
+1) Random nonce
+2) MAC-verifiable encrypted payload

+### Start-of-Veritum Cubes (establishing new shared secret with a single recipient)
+1) Sender's public key
+2) Random nonce
+3) MAC-verifiable encrypted payload

+### Start-of-Veritum Cubes (including key distribution to multiple recipients)
+1) Sender's public key
+2) Random nonce
+3) Any number of key distribution slots
+4) MAC-verifiable encrypted payload

 ## Decryption
 To decrypt a CCI-encrypted Cube, the recipient should attempt the following